When I first shared my recipe for homemade spaghetti o’s, I said I would develop a recipe for meatballs to go with it.

 - Chop the greens as finely as possible.

-- Add all the ingredients to the bowl of a stand mixer and using the paddle attachment, mix until all everything is evenly distributed and mixed well.
+- Add all the ingredients to the bowl of a stand mixer and using the paddle attachment, mix until everything is evenly distributed and mixed well.
 Alternatively, combine the ingredients in a large bowl and mix using your hands or a wooden spoon.

 - Use a cookie scoop to evenly portion the meat mixture into balls and place the balls on the prepared cookie sheet.
 Gently roll each ball in your hand for about 5 seconds, just to create a uniform ball shape and so that the meatballs retain their shape after cooking.